Financial Aid For Students

 When financial aid applications are processed through the federal processing agency, applications are selected (based on federal criteria) to undergo the process of data verification.
 The Office of Financial Aid is then required to conduct a verification process with those students selected.

-If selected, the Office of Financial Aid will notify the student and she/he will be required to submit a variety of supporting documentation to the Office of Financial Aid (e.g., the parents' and student's federal tax information, W-2 forms, documentation of untaxed income, household size, etc.).
+If selected, the Office of Financial Aid will notify the student and they will be required to submit a variety of supporting documentation to the Office of Financial Aid (e.g., the parents' and student's federal tax information, W-2 forms, documentation of untaxed income, household size, etc.).
 The submitted documentation is then compared with the data originally reported on the financial aid application.
 Any corrections made as a result of this verification process may result in a change to the student's financial aid eligibility.

 THE RENEWAL OF FINANCIAL AID